ironhack-labs/data-labs/module-1/git-merge-conflict/merge-conflict.md

 ![git conflict](../images/git-conflict.PNG)

-You will also notice that our master branch is now called Merging master.
+You will also notice that our master branch is now called master|MERGING.

 In order to fix the conflict, we need to select the code we want to keep and erase the conflict boundaries.